Mobile dial code: Commercial use

 MDCs may be easier to remember than full phone numbers and thus easier to brand.
 Therefore, they may be helpful in lead generation businesses that generate and then sell leads to potential businesses or other companies.

 Similar technology

 USSD (Unstructured Supplementary Service Data) codes are mobile dial codes that can be used for communicating with the service provider's computers (i.e. for WAP browsing, prepaid callback service, mobile-money services, location-based content services, menu-based information services, and as part of configuring the phone on the network).

 Abbreviated dialing codes involve a similar technology that supports only voice calls.

-A 2D bar code involves using a graphic that must be photographed or scanned by a mobile phone camera before presenting the caller with a response.
+2D bar codes involve using a graphic that must be photographed or scanned by a mobile phone camera before presenting the caller with a response.

 Worldwide

 United States

-In the United States, each wireless network controls how its MDCs will be used.
-As such, when wireless customers call an MDC, their call is routed to the end user that their carrier selects.
+In the United States, each wireless network controls how the MDCs will be used.
+As such, when wireless customers call an MDC, their call is routed to the end user selected by their carrier.